Article first published in April 2018, updated July 2019

 - Too much text without enough breaks

 - Multiple column layouts (without a responsive template)

 - Lack of alt text (for when signals are poor)

-So how do you make sure that your emails are formatted correctly and won’t be doomed to immediate deletion?
+So, how do you make sure that your emails are formatted correctly and won’t be doomed to immediate deletion?
 Get a responsive email template, then test it.

 Even with a template, you’ll still have to watch your image sizes and make sure to break up your text appropriately.
-Furthermore, it’s a good idea to use buttons for your CTAs instead of links.
+Additionally, it’s a good idea to use buttons for your CTAs instead of links.
 Links are hard to tap on and frequently require a user to resize or zoom in.